Swedeling/AI-ML-projects/README.md

-# Portfolio
+# AI/ML Projects
-In this repo you can see my IT projects.
+In this repo you can see my ML projects.

 ## [Speaker Recognition](https://github.com/Swedeling/Portfolio/tree/main/SpeakerRecognition)